melina-diaz/PIC16A-Twitter-API/README.md

 Made by Melina Diaz, Tracy Charles, Michelle Pang

 **What's happening?**
 - Using the Twitter API, we made a dataframe of tweets about UCLA.
-With this dataframe, we can do cool stuff like sentiment analysis, clustering, etc
+With this dataframe, we can do cool stuff like sentiment analysis, clustering, etc.

 **Files:**